Cloud Backup FAQ

-For information on getting started with Cloud Backup, see our introduction for Cloud Backup.
+For information on getting started with Cloud Backup, see our introduction to Cloud Backup.

 Can Cloud Backup change my system configuration file, even after I have modified it?

 Yes.
 Some Ubuntu® users have older agents installed on their machines.
 In order to communicate properly with your system, you might need to overwrite the configuration file with a current version.

 How does Cloud Backup handle corrupt files?

-Cloud Backup double-checks to make sure files get written properly when backed up and restored.
-However, if an uploaded file is corrupt, it will get backed up and restored as corrupted.
+Cloud Backup double-checks to make sure files get written properly when they are backed up and restored.
+However, if an uploaded file is corrupt, it is backed up and restored as corrupted.
 The backup and restore processes themselves should never corrupt files.
-File corruption occurring in Cloud Files itself may render the backup unusable, should this ever occur.
+If file corruption occurs in Cloud Files itself, it might render the backup unusable.

 What happens if I lose my encryption key?

 Rackspace does not store customer encryption keys.
-Only you will know and be able to access your encryption passphrase.
+Only you know and are able to access your encryption passphrase.
 If you forget your passphrase, you are not be able to restore data from your backups.

 For more information, see the section on Setting up encryption on your Cloud Backup system in the list of Cloud Backup actions.

-How do I generate a Rackspace Cloud Backup Encryption key?
+How do I generate a Cloud Backup encryption key?

-If you wish to create your own encrypted key and bypass the default client-side encryption, please refer to this article on using OpenSSL to generate a key.
+If you want to create your own encrypted key and bypass the default client-side encryption, see Generate your encrypted key in Cloud Backup.